Barbon Hillclimb

 ……..
 Our Next Ride May Save a Life …….

-NW Blood Bikes provide a Free, but professional voluntary out-of-hours transport service to our local NHS hospitals by carrying urgent and emergency blood, platelets, samples, donor breast milk, patient notes, theatre equipment, in fact, anything that is urgently required that can be carried by motorcycle, between hospitals.
+NW Blood Bikes provides a Free, but professional voluntary out-of-hours transport service to our local NHS hospitals by carrying urgent and emergency blood, platelets, samples, donor breast milk, patient notes, theatre equipment, in fact, anything that is urgently required that can be carried by motorcycle, between hospitals.

 To make a donation, or for more information, just click on their logo below.

-North West Blood Bikes, Lancashire & Lakes, would like to thank everyone who made a donation to the charity again last year, particularly those competitors who added £1 or more to their entry fee as a donation to the fund, and also everyone who donated at the two Barbon events.
+North West Blood Bikes, Lancashire & Lakes, would like to thank everyone who donated to the charity again last year, particularly those competitors who added £1 or more to their entry fee as a donation to the fund, and also everyone who donated at the two Barbon events.
 Thanks to your generosity, NWBB has now received over £4000 from Barbon competitors, marshals and spectators which will help keep the Blood Bikes on the road to serve the emergency needs of people in the North West.

-Last updated 12/7/2023
+Last updated 19/02/2024